apache/geronimo/README.txt

 Starting Geronimo
 ======================

- There are three general techniques for starting Geronimo (assuming the current directory is <geronimo_home>):
+ To start Geronimo in foreground type (assuming the current directory is <geronimo_home>):

- 1. GShell -- "./bin/gsh geronimo/start-server"
+   ./bin/geronimo run

- 2. Script -- "./bin/geronimo.sh run"
+ To start Geronimo in background type (assuming the current directory is <geronimo_home>):

- 3. Java   -- "java -Djava.endorsed.dirs=$JRE_HOME/lib/endorsed:lib/endorsed -Djava.ext.dirs=$JRE_HOME/lib/ext:lib/ext -javaagent:bin/jpa.jar -jar bin/server.jar"
+   ./bin/geronimo start

 Additional information on command environments can be found below.